tanaylab/schic2/README.md

-# scHiC 2.0: Sequence and Analysis of single-cell Hi-C datasets #
+# scHiC 2.0: Sequence and analysis pipeline of single-cell Hi-C datasets #

 ## Introduction ##